Privacy Policy

 (B) Necessary for our legitimate interests

-To provide the services including:(A) Manage payments, fees, and charges (B) Collect and recover money owed to us
+To provide the included services: (a) manage payments, fees and charges (b) collect and recover money owed to us

 (A) Identity